aarpon/hrm_docs/usermanual/GettingStarted.rst

 |ResultImages|

-For a detailed view click on the link shown on the right panel.
-A results page will open showing `MIP <http://www.svi.nl/MIP>`_,
+For a detailed view of both the raw image and the restored image click on
+|DetailedViewLink| .

-`SFP <http://www.svi.nl/SFP>`_ and slicer comparisons of the raw image versus the deconvolved image.
+A results page will open showing `MIP <http://www.svi.nl/MIP>`_, `SFP <http://www.svi.nl/SFP>`_ and slicer comparisons of the raw image versus the deconvolved image.
 Summary tables will show information about possible scaling factors, colocalization results as well as deconvolution and image parameters.